 RTO partnership information

-This course is offered by Open Colleges on behalf of TAFE NSW North Region (provider number 90010)
+This course is offered by Open Colleges on behalf of TAFE NSW North Coast (provider number 90010)

 Natasha started working in vocational education in 2008 and has worked in both training and educational management roles in Australia and internationally.
 In addition to working in educational management, she has also worked in the legal, insurance and mining industries in a variety of roles.
 Natasha holds a Master of Business and a Master of Learning Sciences and Technology.
 She also holds a number of vocational qualifications in business administration, leadership and management, human resources, finance and workplace health and safety.